saasbook/hw-sinatra-saas-wordguesser/README.md

 The game as a RESTful resource
 ------------------------------

-* Self-check questions: enumerate the player actions that could cause changes in game state.
+* Enumerate the player actions that could cause changes in game state.

 > Guess a letter: possibly modifies the lists of correct or incorrect